 There is something that matters, though.
 We need to remember what God tells us in his Word.
 When we’re tempted to lie or when everything goes wrong.
 When we have a fight with our best friend or when we fail a test.
 Or when someone says something untrue about us or when we need to make a big decision.
 In almost every situation of life, we need to have God’s Word “hidden in our hearts” so we can respond the way God would want us to.

 I’m sure I don’t have to convince you.
-As someone involved in children’s ministry, you already believe it’s important for children to fill their memory banks with verses that jump quickly to the front of their minds or slip easily off their tongues when needed.
+As someone involved in children’s ministry, you already believe it’s important for children to fill their memory banks with scripture that jump quickly to the front of their minds or slip easily off their tongues when needed.
 They need words that make sense and shape the way they think and react to the events of their everyday lives.
 Are you sure, though, that you’re using the most effective methods to ensure that Scripture sticks?

 Close your eyes for a minute and think back to your childhood.
 What memory comes to mind?
 How old are you?
 What are you doing?
 How are you dressed?
 Who’s with you?
 Where are you?
 How do you feel about what’s happening?
 Why did you remember that memory so quickly?
 What triggered it?
 Did you hear something or smell something around you right now that brought that certain memory to mind?
 Are you eating something or in a place that seems to have triggered your memory?
 Was it connected to my story of learning Psalm 23?
 Did it happen with your family or in a kitchen?
 Could you smell dinner on the table?
 Are you curled up safely on someone’s lap?